hnthap/docu-chat/README.md

 source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
 ```

 You can also use `conda`.
-Using a virtual environment would help to preserve producibility and prevent confliction with existing packages.
+Using a virtual environment would help to preserve reproducibility and prevent confliction with existing packages.

 **⚠️⚠️⚠️ Important**: Install PyTorch v2.7.1 first, following the official instructions for your system (CPU or CUDA).
 See [PyTorch Previous Versions](https://pytorch.org/get-started/previous-versions/). **Always make sure that PyTorch is installed before anything else!**